 While Solidaridad collaborates with Acorn to connect farmers to the carbon market, ReSeed manages the entire value chain, including placing the certificates in the market.
 Both projects involve external certification, using new protocols designed to meet the project developers' goals.

-Table 3. provides a stylized overview of the two different chains.
+Error!
+Reference source not found. provides a stylized overview of the two different chains.
 Although both projects involve smallholder farmers in Latin America, they are very different in approach, business model, and socioeconomic ecosystem.